antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

 .. class:: StreamRecoder(stream, encode, decode, Reader, Writer, errors)

    Creates a :class:`StreamRecoder` instance which implements a two-way conversion:
-   *encode* and *decode* work on the frontend (the input to :meth:`read` and output of :meth:`write`) while *Reader* and *Writer* work on the backend (reading and writing to the stream).
+   *encode* and *decode* work on the frontend — the data visible to code calling :meth:`read` and :meth:`write`, while *Reader* and *Writer* work on the backend — the data in *stream*.

-   You can use these objects to do transparent direct recodings from e.g. Latin-1 to UTF-8 and back.
+   You can use these objects to do transparent transcodings from e.g. Latin-1 to UTF-8 and back.

-   *stream* must be a file-like object.
+   The *stream* argument must be a file-like object.

-   *encode*, *decode* must adhere to the :class:`Codec` interface. *Reader*, *Writer* must be factory functions or classes providing objects of the :class:`StreamReader` and :class:`StreamWriter` interface respectively.
+   The *encode* and *decode* arguments must adhere to the :class:`Codec` interface. *Reader* and *Writer* must be factory functions or classes providing objects of the :class:`StreamReader` and :class:`StreamWriter` interface respectively.

-   *encode* and *decode* are needed for the frontend translation, *Reader* and *Writer* for the backend translation.
-The intermediate format used is determined by the two sets of codecs, e.g. the Unicode codecs will use Unicode as the intermediate encoding.

    Error handling is done in the same way as defined for the stream readers and writers.